mist64/cbmbus_doc/7 JiffyDOS.md

 ## JiffyDOS LOAD

-The JiffyDOS "LOAD" protocol optimizes for the most common use case on layer 4 of disk drives, Commodore DOS: loading a complete "PRG" file into the host's memory.
+The JiffyDOS "LOAD" protocol optimizes for the most common use case: loading a complete "PRG" file from a disk drive into the host's memory.

-PRG files are finite byte streams that start with a two-byte (little endian) "load address", that is, target address in the host's address space.
+In Commodore DOS, which is layer 4 of the protocol stack, PRG files are finite byte streams that start with a two-byte (little endian) "load address", that is, target address in the host's address space.
 There is a dedicated KERNAL call (`LOAD` at $FFD5) on Commodore computers, and all versions of Commodore BASIC expose it through the `LOAD` statement:

 	LOAD"PROGRAM",8,1